 For many of Jesus’ disciples and followers, it was strange that he spoke to them in parables in what seemed to riddle that they themselves were expected to solve.
 They had been brought up and educated to accept the holy religious law.
 It was the clergy, not the congregation that determined just what it meant.

 Jesus answered them by quoting the prophet Isaiah.
 “By hearing ye shall hear and not understand and seeing ye shall see and not perceive.”
 Jesus went on to say, “therefore I speak unto them in parables because they seeing see not and hearing hear not.”
 This could perhaps be constructed as a kind of code for the initiated but Jesus soon revealed his meaning by way of a parable anyone could understand.

 Jesus compared those of his disciples who heard and understood and acted according to his preaching to a man who built his house upon a rock.
 A man who built his house upon a rock was wise.
 Jesus described the foolish man as one who built his home on sand.
 This was quite possibly the first parable that people readily understood.
 We read that the people were astonished at his doctrine.

 The word it would seem had been heard.
 From now on it is written “he taught them as one having authority”.
 From now on the New Testament would be spread by means of speaking in parables.

-Most of the preaching of Jesus were based on simple common sense interpretations of the ancient prophets.
+Most of the preaching of Jesus was based on simple common sense interpretations of the ancient prophets.
 In his view, the various priestly orders had drifted away from, even distorted the fundamental morality of the laws of Moses.
-This was also the view of his elder cousin John, the son of Zacharas, who saw himself as the voice crying in the wilderness.
+This was also the view of his elder cousin John, the son of Zacharias, who saw himself as the voice crying in the wilderness.